-How fun, I thought while creating the four-course menu, to end with dessert that looked just like an aged salami!
+How fun, I thought while creating the four-course menu, to end with dessert that looked just like dry-cured salami!

 Indeed, this chocolate salami was a big hit at the workshop.
 And I made a mental note to put it on my holiday baking list.

 The best part is–shhhhhh!–there’s no actual baking involved.
 And, no, there’s no meat in here.

 How To Make Chocolate Salami

 Chocolate salami is a festive dessert popular in Italy and Portugal.
 So, if you love making homemade gifts, this is one to put on your own holiday DIY list.

 It’s easier even than making chocolate bark because you don’t need to temper the chocolate.
 There are just three steps to making chocolate salami:

 - Melt the chocolate with butter and stir until smooth.